This is the best lemon meringue pie recipe ever! Ever!!!! With instructions on how to make shortcrust pastry or pie crust.

 - Roll the pastry on a lightly floured surface and line a 23x2,5 cm/ 9x1 inch loose-bottom fluted flan tin.
 Press the pastry into the flutes, if it cracks just press it back together.

-- When the pie crust is baked, lower the heat to 180 degrees Celsius/ 360 degrees Fahrenheit.
+- Lower heat: When the pie crust is baked, lower the heat to 180 degrees Celsius/ 360 degrees Fahrenheit.

 - While the pastry case is baking, make the filling.
 Wash and dry the lemons, zest them all, making sure you only grate the yellow parts and none of the white pit (that is very bitter).
 Juice them to obtain 240 ml/ 1 cup lemon juice.
 Separate the eggs and keep 4 egg whites for the meringue.

-- Pour the lemon filling into the pastry case.
-Put spoonfuls of meringue around the edge of the filling, spread it nicely, and give the rest of the meringue to the center of the pie, spreading it so that it touches the hot filling surface.
+- Fill pie: Pour the lemon filling into the pastry case.
+Put spoonfuls of meringue around the edge of the filling, spread it nicely, and add the rest of the meringue to the center of the pie, spreading it so that it touches the hot filling surface.
 Give it a swirl to make it look nice.

 - Bake for 18-20 minutes until slightly colored and crispy.
 Let the pie sit in the tin for about 30 minutes, remove it carefully and let it cool and set before slicing.
 The pie is at its best when served on the same day.